How to Use Indirect Address in Excel (4 Examples)

 referring from another sheet

 Here, we want to have the values of the sales of the first table in the second table in the Sales column.
 So, we can paste these values with indirect address referencing by using the INDIRECT function and the ADDRESS function.
-Besides these, we will use the row numbers of the Row No. column.
+Besides these, we will use the row numbers of Row No. column.

 Indirect Address Excel

-➤Select the output cell G5
+➤Select the output cell G5.

 ➤Type the following formula